Early Action: 12 September 2018

 Please do not upload additional essays or additional recommendations in this area of the application, and limit your response to one page.

 This essay clearly states that it should only be used for explaining problematic areas in your application.
 As tempting as it might be, do not try to wrench another essay inside this space.
-On the other hand, if you do have an issue that needs to clarify, do not leave this area blank.
+On the other hand, if you do have an issue that you need to clarify, do not leave this area blank.
 Without any explanation, Duke will have no choice but to assume the worst.

 If you must account for a problem in your application, it’s best to do so by showing how you’ve learned from and rectified the issue.
 However, don’t harp on it.
 This section should be short and matter-of-fact.
 Whatever the problem was that you faced originally, you’ve now analyzed it, corrected for it, and moved on.